Lewis Milestone: Pork Chop Hill (1959)

-According to Millichap (1981), Pork Chop Hill (1959), which was produced by Sy Bartlett for the Melville Company, represents the third work in "an informal war trilogy", along with All Quiet on the Western Front (1930) and A Walk in the Sun (1945).
-The film is based on a recounting a Korean War battle by combat veteran S. L. A. Marshall and a screenplay by James R. Webb.
+According to Millichap (1981), Pork Chop Hill, which was produced by Sy Bartlett for the Melville Company, represents the third work in "an informal war trilogy", along with All Quiet on the Western Front and A Walk in the Sun.
+The film is based on a recounting of a Korean War battle by combat veteran S. L. A. Marshall and a screenplay by James R. Webb.
 According to Millichap (1981), Milestone was provided with a realistic literary platform from which to develop his final cinematic treatment of men at war.

 The film's plot involves a strategically pointless assault by a company of U.S. infantrymen to secure and defend a nondescript hill against a much larger Chinese battalion.
 According to Canham (1974), the plot involves "The story of a battle for a strategic point of little military value, but of great moral value, during the last days of the Korean War".

-Milestone, and actor and financial investor in the project Gregory Peck, who plays company commander Lieutenant Joe Clemons, argued over the presentation of the film's themes.
-Rather than emphasize the pointlessness of the military operation, Peck favored a more politicized message, equating the taking of Pork Chop Hill as an equivalent to the battles of Bunker Hill and Gettysburg.
-According to McGee (2003) the studio's final edit of the director's cut blunted Milestone message concerning the futility of war, perhaps his most anti-war statement since All Quiet on the Western Front (1930).
+Milestone, and actor and financial investor in the project, Gregory Peck, who plays company commander Lieutenant Joe Clemons, argued over the presentation of the film's themes.
+Rather than emphasizing the pointlessness of the military operation, Peck favored a more politicized message, equating the taking of Pork Chop Hill with the battles of Bunker Hill and Gettysburg.
+According to McGee (2003), the studio's final edit of the director's cut blunted Milestone's message concerning the futility of war, perhaps his most anti-war statement since All Quiet on the Western Front.
 According to Millichap (1981):

-It was Peck's conception of the part which doomed Milestone's vision; Peck converted the role into a more or less standard superman of World War II vintage ... and also cut much of Milestone's careful development of other characters, his artistic counterpointing of the opposing forces, and his bitterly ironic conclusion.
+It was Peck's conception of the part which doomed Milestone's vision; Peck converted the role into a more or less standard Superman of World War II vintage ... and also cut much of Milestone's careful development of other characters, his artistic counterpointing of the opposing forces, and his bitterly ironic conclusion.

 Milestone distanced himself from the final cut of the film, saying, "Pork Chop Hill became a film I am not proud of ... [merely] one more war movie".
 In addition to Peck, Milestone cast primarily unknown actors as the officers and the rank-and-file characters, among them Woody Strode, Harry Guardino, Robert Blake in his first adult role, George Peppard, Norman Fell, Abel Fernandez, Gavin MacLeod, Harry Dean Stanton, and Clarence Williams III.